puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/eventlogs.md

 }
 ```

-now compared to the Event Viewer on Windows
+Now compared to the Event Viewer on Windows

 ```
 Credential Manager credentials were read.